 Evidently a Blockchain is a good way to ensure that third-parties can verify the operation of, and data associated with, an election process.
 Popular blockchains can be really expensive to use, though.
 That's why, in addition to using an Ethereum-adjacent Blockchain to permanently store election metadata, we've also created Vochain, our own custom Blockchain for vote counting.
 Our protocols ensure that all information associated with an election, including the votes which are cast, gets uploaded to the Vochain for all to see.
 Voters may remain anonymous, and their votes may remain encrypted until an election process ends, but the results of the process invariably can be inspected.

 To solve this problem, we developed the Vochain Explorer.
 A simple, easy-to-use web application which empowers voters and third-parties to interface with the Vochain at a higher-level.
-It enables anyone to view & verify the contents of Blockchain data (
+It enables anyone to view & verify the contents of Blockchain data (blocks and transactions) as well as human-meaningful records such as entities, processes, and vote envelopes.

 Clicking on the block itself brings you to a more detailed view, including a list of transactions (pieces of data to be stored) as well as block-specific metadata which can be used to prove the block's validity.